Cross-Domain Multi-Person Human Activity Recognition via Near-Field Wi-Fi Sensing: Evaluations

 \subsubsection{Environment and Subject}

 To evaluate the impact of the environment on HAR performance, we analyze the average accuracy of all subjects across different environments, as shown in Fig.~\ref{sfig:imp_env}.
 The results indicate that the accuracies of categories with and without FT samples vary only slightly across environments.
-A closer examination shows that accuracies in the DR and OR environments are relatively lower than in other scenarios.
+A closer examination shows that the accuracies in the DR and OR environments are relatively lower than those in other scenarios.
 This is primarily due to the small and crowded nature of these rooms, which severely complicates multipath propagation and increases the likelihood of interference during activity execution, thereby negatively impacting recognition performance.

-To assess the influence of subjects, we analyze the recognition accuracies of all 56 subjects, as shown in Fig.~\ref{sfig:imp_subj}.
-For activity categories with FT samples, the recognition accuracy for all subjects remains around 90\%, with Subject 4 achieving the highest accuracy of 95.0\%, while Subjects 40 and 50 record relatively lower accuracies of 88.1\% and 89.6\%, respectively.
-For activity categories without FT samples, most subjects achieve recognition accuracies around 85\%, with Subject 48 having the lowest accuracy of 84.2\% and Subject 15 achieving the highest accuracy of 89.8\%.
+We next analyze the impact of the number of concurrent subjects, as shown in Fig.~\ref{sfig:imp_subj_num}.
+The recognition accuracies across activity categories remain around 91\% and 86\% with and without FT samples, respectively, indicating no significant fluctuations.
+This can be primarily attributed to the near-field domination effect in our multi-person sensing system, where each subject induces dominant channel variations on its corresponding link.
+Furthermore, the recognition accuracies across all 56 subjects are shown in Fig.~\ref{sfig:imp_subj}.
+For activity categories with FT samples, the accuracy for all subjects remains around 90\%, with Subject 4 achieving the highest accuracy of 95.0\%, while Subjects 40 and 50 record relatively lower accuracies of 88.1\% and 89.6\%, respectively.
+For activity categories without FT samples, most subjects achieve accuracies around 85\%, with Subject 48 having the lowest accuracy of 84.2\% and Subject 15 achieving the highest accuracy of 89.8\%.
 Based on the experiment observations, this discrepancy may be attributed to differences in inter-class and intra-class similarity caused by variations in motion amplitudes.
 Overall, satisfactory recognition results are achieved regardless of variations in environment or subjects, demonstrating the generalization capability of our \name framework.